 Cost of living in Mumbai chart

-Prices may vary depending on product and service provider.
-The list below shows average prices for Mumbai in November 2022.
+Prices are in Indian rupees (INR) and may vary depending on the product and service provider.
+The list below shows average prices for Mumbai in September 2025.

 Accommodation (monthly rent) | |